EVEN CHEAPER FOOD!

 3. Subsidise workers not ownersObesity is related to our eating more ultra processed foods - We are the most obese country in the EU, spend less on food, and eat more ultra-processed foods (50%).
 Will 'cheaper' food help this?
 No It will make matters worse.
 Obesity is not just about what we eat , but also the way we feel.
 And we need to feel better to eat better.
 That does not include awful jobs with awful conditions and wages.
 We want to pay works in food and farming a decent living wage.
 Start with those CAP subsidies.
 Instead of relying on the market, determine guaranteed prices for food stuffs we want more of - fruits and vegetables.
 We also want them grown in more sustainable ways, not eroding the soil, for which we will have to pay decent wages.
 If local, that will then go back into the rural communities.

-4. EnvironmentWhile we import about 50% of our food (by value) the environmental damage that does abroad is disproportionate.
-2/3 of the GHGs which contribute to our 'Food Footprint', come from abroad.
-We use about twice as much land as we use here to grow stuff abroad.
+4. EnvironmentWhile we import about 50% of our food (by value) the environmental damage that this causes is disproportionate.
+2/3 of the GHGs which contribute to our 'Food Footprint', come from abroad, while we use about twice as much land abroad as we use here to grow stuff.
 Imagine how much of other peoples' valuable water we are using (stats please - eg 20 Niles worth of 'virtual' water used to grow fruit & veg going to EU.
 Instead of using other peoples resources, land and labour, and them going dry, we should encourage those countries to develop economies on the back of those crops - instead of relying on a volatile market out of their control

 5 Friends Abroad